DLASTHR

 DLASTHR (The Last Hour) is an Assyrian criminal organization that is active in the south western suburbs of Sydney, Australia.
 The group is said to have originated from another gang, called the Assyrian Kings.

 The crime gang has been involved in a number of murders and public shootings, as they established themselves as a major drug dealing and distribution syndicate.
 Many members sport plenty of ink, including a distinctive clenched fist on their back.
 NSW police have actively pursued the gang for years, conducting numerous operations that have netted weapons and drugs.

 In the 2010s, gun violence was thought to be part of the gang's turf war over drug supply with its rival gang, the True Kings.
-The conflict between the two gangs led to a string of drive by shootings and firebombing in the western suburbs of Sydney.
+The conflict between the two gangs led to a string of drive by shootings and firebombings in the western suburbs of Sydney.

 Origins

-In the 1990s, Assyrian organized gangs began to emerge, engaging in drug distribution in Sydney's western suburbs.
-Initially known as the Assyrian Kings, they gained notoriety for the stabbing murder of off-duty police officer David Carty.
-At approximately 8:00 PM on April 17, 1997, Constable Carty and a fellow officer were conducting a foot patrol when they engaged with several individuals from the Assyrian gang on a street in Fairfield.
+In the 1990s, Assyrian organised gangs began to appear in Sydney’s western suburbs, mainly involved in drug dealing.
+One of these groups became known as the Assyrian Kings.
+The group gained attention following the stabbing murder of off-duty police officer David Carty.
+At about 8:00 p.m. on 17 April 1997, Constable Carty and another officer were on foot patrol when they came across several people linked to the Assyrian gang on a street in Fairfield.

-Subsequently, at approximately 2:10 AM the following morning, while off duty, Carty was present at the Cambridge Tavern in Fairfield.
-While walking in the carpark, Constable Carty was ambushed by a group of offenders, including individuals he had previously encountered during his earlier patrol.
+At about 2:10 a.m. the following morning, while off duty, Carty was at the Cambridge Tavern in Fairfield.
+While walking through the car park, he was ambushed by a group of men, including some of the people he had encountered earlier that night.

-During the assault, he sustained fatal stab wounds.
-The Assyrian Kings were implicated in the murder of off-duty police officer Carty.
-Five individuals were charged in connection with the murder.
-Thamier Sako and Edward Esho served sentences of less than five and six years with the primary offender Dawood Odishu receiving a 30-year sentence.
-Odishu, also known as Gilbert Adam, died in prison in April 2024, a day before the 27th anniversary of David Carty’s murder.
+Carty was stabbed during the attack and died from his injuries.
+Members of the Assyrian Kings were later linked to his murder.
+Five people were charged in connection with the killing.
+Thamier Sako and Edward Esho received sentences of less than five and six years respectively, while the main offender, Dawood Odishu, was sentenced to 30 years in prison.
+Odishu, also known as Gilbert Adam, died in prison in April 2024, one day before the 27th anniversary of Carty’s murder.

-After Carty's murder, the Assyrian kings fell apart.
-However, in the early 2000s, individuals like Raymon Youmaran and Linard Shamouil resurrected it under the new banner, DLASTHR.
+Following Carty’s murder, the Assyrian Kings broke apart.
+In the early 2000s, however, figures including Raymon Youmaran and Linard Shamouil revived the group under the name DLASTHR.